wangbingjie/blast/docs/developer_guide/dev_running_blast.rst

 documentation on how to install and run blast any other way.
 The first step is to install the docker desktop application, which can be found `here <https://docs.docker.com/get-docker/>`_ for mac, windows, and linux.
 Make sure you have Docker Compose version 1.28.0 or later.
+We recommend allocating at least 32 GB of memory in the docker settings.

 Clone the blast repository
 --------------------------